posted 5 months ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula

 USSAAC is standing by.
 Ready to help people who rely on AAC and have lost their communication devices/equipment.

-posted almost 2 years ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula
+posted about 2 years ago by CERV from Community Emergency Response Volunteers of the Monterey Peninsula

 Stay safe and DRY.
 USAAC's Disaster Relief Committee